PythonCoderUnicorn/LGBT-papers/paywall/README.md

 - `papers` is to just hold research papers that are in `pdf` format from any discipline and are within 10 years (ideally) of being published.

-> Any dataset that is pulled from a paper should be made into a `csv` or `xlsx` and file an issue so that it is put into the data section of the repository.